jake-stacktrace/Sword/README.md

 </pre>

 Sword can see that @Mock Receiver receiver matches @Inject Receiver receiver and injects Blah's receiver with the mocked out version.
 This only works to one level.

+Notice how Sword was able to inject from the subclass.
+It was given an AbstractTest, and figured out it was an instance of BlahTest, even though AbstractTest is not abstract.
+Both methods SwordInjector.inject(AbstractTest) and SwordInjector.inject(BlahTest) methods are generated.
+In Android, you can do your injection in an Activity base class.

 Download <a href="https://github.com/jake-stacktrace/Sword/blob/master/com.jake.sword/sword.jar?raw=true">sword.jar</a> and add this to your build.gradle: